AntonScheitler/Notes/TUM/2. Semester/EIST/Cloud Systems.md

 - An example of a distributed system is a client-server application
 #### Client-Server Applications
 - The client application is  built on data received from a server
-- The client thus has to make request to a server, which provides the appropriate response
+- The client thus has to make requests to a server, which provides the appropriate response
 - Client and server can communicate via remote procedure calls
 ###### Remote Procedure Calls
 - The desired procedure, or function on the server is called by the client